welwood08/merlin/config-desc.md

 + can invite the bot to any channel it knows about
 + can use the `!adduser` command and some others before being added to the bot themselves
 + has access to some extra commands unavailable to "normal" admins
++ will receive responses to CTCP PING and VERSION queries

 ## [Alliance]
 ### name      : Alliance